 Hello, it’s always a little awkward to write about oneself but here we are.
 I guess I’ve written enough online dating profiles; I should be used to it.
 I also, probably, shouldn’t admit to that.
 I’m Tim, the titular Dirtbike Jesus.
-The purpose of the site is to share knowledge and experience; be it travel stories, technical guides or rally advice.
+The purpose of the site is to share knowledge and experience; be it travel stories, technical guides, advice or opinions.
+That and show off a little, of course.
 But if you’ve come to this particular page you probably want to know something about me.

-I’m a child of the 1980s, 34 at the time of writing.
-I’ve spent the past decade as an IT consultant but I think a change is on the horizon.
-I was born in Kent and moved up to Scotland as a kid, now I live on the continent.
-I grew up in the countryside but spent most of my youth stuck in front of a computer screen; travel wasn’t on the radar back then.
+I’m a child of the 1980s, 37 at the time of writing.
+I’m currently a motorcycle electrician and tuner at Sound of Single in the south of Germany but I’ve done many things before now, from IT management to farming and cheesemaking.
+Born in Kent I moved up to Scotland as a kid, escaped Brexitistan six years ago and live in the heart of Europe now.
+I grew up in the countryside but spent most of my youth stuck in front of a computer screen; travel wasn’t even a blip on my radar back then.
 I’m trying to make up for that now.
 It wasn’t until my mid 20s I got myself a motorcycle.
-The little Honda CBF125 was intended for commuting, but I was quickly hooked and – after breaking my arm on my first try at the Module 1 test – quickly moved on to a Yamaha XJ6 Diversion.
-The marketing blurb of the Adventure world won me over and I traded it for a Triumph Tiger 800 XC, which took me on a few continental trips which were terribly exciting at the time but now seem tame.
+The little Honda CB125 was intended for commuting, but I was quickly hooked and – after breaking my arm on my first attempt at the test – quickly moved on to a spectacularly ugly Yamaha XJ6 Diversion.
+The marketing blurb of the Adventure world won me over and I traded it for a Triumph Tiger 800 XC, which took me on a few continental trips which seemed terribly exciting at the time.

-It wasn’t until I wrote that Tiger off (whoops!) and moved to Germany that I really discovered trail riding, sticking with what I knew I started out on a Tiger 800 XCx, but it was too heavy for any real off-road use.
+It wasn’t until I wrote that first Tiger off (whoops!) and moved to Germany that I discovered trail riding.
+Sticking with what I knew I started out on a Tiger 800 XCx, which was far too heavy for real off-road use.
 I took it to Morocco and the Balkans but it held me back.
-I traded that poor, abused steed in for a Husqvarna 701 Enduro and never looked back – the real fun on two wheels is off the tarmac and into the rough stuff.
-I’ve raced the 701 at Hellas Rally in Greece and I’ve taken it along trails from Portugal to Armenia.
+I traded that poor, abused steed in for a Husqvarna 701 Enduro and never looked back – the real fun on two wheels is on light bikes, off the tarmac, into the rough stuff.
+I’ve now raced Hellas Rally in Greece and bashed various bikes along assorted trails from Argentina to Armenia.